Attend at least 50% of the outings

 Runs the troop in the absence of the Senior Patrol Leader.

-Helps train and supervise the Troop Scribe, Quartermaster, Instructor, Librarian, Historian, and Chaplin Aide.
+Helps train and supervise the Troop Scribe, Quartermaster, Instructor, Librarian, Historian, Webmaster, Chaplin Aide, and OA representative.

 Serves as a member of the Patrol Leader's Council.